 Dear Your Teen:

-A few of my daughter’s female friends have adopted male names (and she refers to them with the male pronoun “he”) and she tells me they are transgender.
+A few of my daughter’s female friends have adopted male names (and she refers to them with the male pronoun “he”).
+She tells me they are transgender.
 Should I call these transgender friends by their male names?
+Should I use the pronoun “he” when talking about them?

-I’d like to take a moment up front to commend this parent, who demonstrates admirable openness and sensitivity by even asking this question in the first place.
-These are issues we would all be better for considering, for there will certainly be times when we encounter people whose sexual orientations or gender identities are different than ours.
-Asking ourselves such questions will help diminish the small ways we have of responding to other people that, while perhaps unintentional, may make them feel “less than.”
+I’d like to take a moment up front to commend you.
+You demonstrate admirable openness and sensitivity by even asking this question in the first place.
+These are issues worth considering, for there will certainly be times when we encounter people whose sexual orientations or gender identities are different than ours.
+Asking ourselves such questions and taking the questions seriously will help diminish the ways we respond that could perhaps make the individual feel “less than.”

-As to the question at hand: If it hasn’t been communicated clearly, it’s perfectly acceptable, preferable even, to ask two questions of her transgender friends:
+Now to answer the question at hand.
+If you are unsure of how to address them properly, it’s perfectly acceptable to ask two questions of her transgender friends:

 - “Which name do you prefer to go by?”